anti1869/nodemon/README.rst

 Documentation
 --------

-Sorry, no docs this time
+Sorry, no docs this time.
+Need to do some stable releases first.